Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

-# XS Scripting: A Programmer's Guide
+# XS Scripting: A Programmer's Reference
 *Written by: Alian713*

 ---